vanmars/card-deck-generator/README.md

 ## Description

 _This is a simple web project to practice using forEach loops within forEach loops.
-The page prints a full deck of cards to the screen using two arrays and two forEeach loops._
+The page prints a full deck of cards to the screen using two arrays and two forEach loops._

 ## Setup/Installation Requirements